radiantearth/stac-api-spec/README.md

 | Stable                  | 6          | Highest current level of maturity.
 The community of extension maintainers commits to a STAC review process for any changes, which are not made lightly.    | Completely stable, all changes require a new version number and review process.                           |
 | Deprecated              | N/A        | A previous extension that has likely been superseded by a newer one or did not work out for some reason.                                                   | Will not be updated and may be removed in an upcoming major release.                                      |

-Maturity mostly comes through diverse implementations, so the minimum number of implementations column is the main gating function for an extension to mature.
-But extension authors can also choose to hold back the maturity advancement if they don't feel they are yet ready to commit to the less breaking changes of the next level.
+Maturity mostly comes through adoption and implementations, so the number of implementations is the main gating function for an extension to mature.
+These implementations may be of an API server or client.
+Extension authors may also choose to hold back the maturity advancement if they don't feel they are yet ready to commit to the less breaking changes of the next level.

-A 'mature' classification level will likely be added once there are extensions that have been stable for over a year and are used in twenty or more implementations.

 ## Communication